Sage-Bionetworks/portalsDocs/_articles/uploading_in_bulk.md

 ### Validate the Manifest and Upload Files

-The format of the manifest file (called 'filesToUpload.tsv' in this example) can be validated prior to upload by using the parameter `dryRun` in `syncToSynapse`.
-Note that this step will not upload the data specified in the manifest file.
-Instead, the client will check for any common problems in each row.
+The format of the manifest file (called 'filesToUpload.tsv' in this example) can be validated prior to upload by using the parameter `dryRun` in `syncToSynapse`. `dryRun` will not upload the data specified in the manifest file.
+Instead, the client checks the manifest file format, all file paths exist, all files are unique, Provenance can be set (optional) and the parent synId exists.
+The number of files and total upload size is also summarized in the `dryRun` output.
 This helps ensure your data upload does not end prematurely due to a typo in the file path or parent synId.

 * validate the manifest in the [Python client or command line](https://python-docs.synapse.org/build/html/synapseutils.html#synapseutils.sync.syncToSynapse).
 * validate the manifest in the [R client](https://github.com/Sage-Bionetworks/synapserutils#batch-process).